 To reinstall the driver, you need to uninstall the driver first.
 You can uninstall the graphics driver via Device Manager.
 Device Manager is a Control Panel application that allows you to manage devices and drivers in your system.
 You can uninstall, update or roll back drivers through Device Manager.
 I’ll lead you through how to uninstall the graphics driver via Device Manager below:

-1) On your keyboard, press Win+R (Windows logo key and R key) at the same time to invoke the Run box.
+1) On your keyboard, press Win+R (the Windows logo key and R key) at the same time to invoke the Run box.

 2) Type devmgmt.msc and press Enter to open the Device Manager window.